xuanngo2001/cust-live-deb/scripts/repository/inst-std-inet-xtra-google-chrome/inst-std-inet-xtra-google-chrome.sh.log.md

   * After this operation, 570 kB of additional disk space will be used.
   * After this operation, 313 kB of additional disk space will be used.
   * After this operation, 7,679 kB of additional disk space will be used.
-  * After this operation, 24.9 MB of additional disk space will be used.
+  * After this operation, 78.8 kB of additional disk space will be used.
   * After this operation, 199 MB of additional disk space will be used.
   * Install Google Chrome 70.0.3538.110 .
   * Modify configuration to run google-chrome as root.